How To Stop A Toilet Overflowing

 The simplest unclogging method is a plunger, which will clear up a clog within a few pumps.

 Place the plunger in your toilet and gently push it to form a seal.
 Once you’ve removed all the air from the toilet bowl, begin pumping the plunger up and down.
-Remove the plunger after a few pumps.
+After a few pumps, remove the plunger.

-You may repeat the process if this doesn’t reduce the water level.
+If this doesn’t reduce the water level, you may repeat the process.
 If plunging fails, you may move on to the following method.

-Toilet snakes, or toilet augers, are low-cost devices that easily remove clogs from your toilet bowls, basins or sinks.
+Toilet snakes, or toilet augers, are low-cost devices that easily remove clogs from toilet bowls, basins, or sinks.
 Push the tube into the bowl and move it around until it hits the clog.
-By doing so, you’ll create room for the water to exit.
+This creates room for the water to exit.

 If the method doesn’t work, you may try something else.

-This method is reasonably straightforward; you must pour a few drops of liquid soap into your toilet bowl.
+This method is straightforward: pour a few drops of liquid soap into your toilet bowl.
 Then heat some water in a pan until it boils, and pour it in a steady stream.

 After this, the toilet clog should soften, and the toilet will flush freely within minutes.